Somebody sent me a note, said you better look at that because that's not what happened.

 in Benghazi.

-I mean, this this here's Mrs. Clinton.
+I mean, here's Mrs. Clinton.

 The biggest danger of loose cannons is where you aim them.

-She's gonna count on that.
+She's going to count on that.

-Do you remember um Trump way back before he ran for president, before his campaign started, was on this he's hot on the trail of Obama not being born in America, and he was really pressing that.
+Do you remember Trump way back before he ran for president, before his campaign started, was on this, he's hot on the trail of Obama not being born in America.

 It was the Clinton campaign and her agents, her consultants on the Democrat side that tried to use the issue of Obama's birth.

-Well, on CNN yesterday, Trump reminded Wolf Blitzer that Wolf had never heard it, predictably, this is all news to Wolf.
+Well, on CNN yesterday, Trump reminded Wolf Blitzer that Wolf had never heard it.

 He hadn't the slightest idea.

-He said, This week, Secretary Clinton said this about you.
+He said, this week, Secretary Clinton said this about you.

 The leading Republican contender is the man who led this insidious birther movement to discredit the president's citizenship.